 2. To meet the production requirements

 The work of production entirely depends on the availability of the material in the organization.
-Therefore, it is vital that the right amount of material is available in the organization at all the time so that production process can go on without any interruption.
+Therefore, it is vital that the right amount of material is available in the organization at all times so that the production process can go on without any interruption.

 Every organization wants to buy the best quality material at the lowest prices possible to maximize its profits.
 This can only be done by proper use.